14 Jun Signs of a Dried Out Spinal Disc

 Since most instances of dried discs are caused by normal wear and tear as the body ages, there is not much you can do to completely prevent dried discs.
 However, there are some lifestyle adjustments you can make to downplay the symptoms.
 For example, living an active life, and eating healthy can go a long way to promoting spine health.

-If a spinal disc has degenerated and lost a significant amount of fluid, a minimally invasive spine surgery may be required to strengthen and rebuild that area of the spine.
+If a spinal disc has degenerated and lost a significant amount of fluid, a minimally invasive keyhole spine surgery may be required to strengthen and rebuild that area of the spine.

-Inspired Spine procedures are revolutionizing the industry of minimally invasive spine surgery.
+Inspired Spine procedures are revolutionizing the industry of minimally invasive keyhole spine surgery.
 If you are experiencing back pain back, stiffness, or loss of mobility in the back, contact a spine specialist to see if an Inspired Spine surgery is a good option for you.
 Our procedures offer the shortest operating times, and fastest recoveries of any surgery available.